Islam’s Worst Enemy: the Quran

 The Internal Contradiction

 Even more certain than the fact that the early Christians worshiped Jesus is the fact that the Bible of the seventh century featured a divine Jesus who was crucified and resurrected.
-The bishops who compiled the canon of the Bible were in unanimous agreement about this.
+The Bishops who compiled the canon of the Bible were in unanimous agreement about this.
 It was very explicit in the ecumenical Christian creed which predates the Biblical canon, and again, the manuscript evidence is incontrovertible.
-However, throughout the Quran there are instructions for the Jews and Christians to use their scriptures to confirm the Quran.
+However, the Quran regularly describes the Bible as its true divine predecessor.
 The argument from here is as follows:

-(1) For the Quran to be true, the Bible has to confirm it.
+(1) For the Quran to be true, it must agree with the Bible (Quran 3:3).

 (C) The Quran is false.

-The only premise in any doubt is (1).
-Muslims claim that the Quran does not claim that the Bible of the seventh century confirms it.
-Unfortunately for them, there are dozens of quotes from the Quran which only make sense when interpreted that way.
-There are so many quotes from the Quran about this, I’ve organized them into general categories instead of quoting them.
+Muslims claim that the Quran does not actually claim that the Bible of the seventh century agrees with it.
+They instead propose that a long-lost Bible free of corruption is what agrees with it.
+Unfortunately for them, there are dozens of quotes from the Quran which only make sense when interpreted the former way.
+There are so many quotes from the Quran about this, I’ve organized them into general categories instead of outright quoting most of them.
 I invite you to read every hyperlink if you want the verbatim:

 “Corruption” is a Later Argument

 Aside from these last three passages I mentioned, the concept of Biblical corruption does not exist in the Quran.
-In fact, it’s the opposite: Surahs 6:115 and 18:27 claim the word of Allah is unalterable, and over and over the Quran calls the Bible the word of Allah.
-These verses do not suggest that the Torah and Gospel were themselves corrupted; rather, they suggest that human misinterpretation and people willfully adding untruth to scripture corrupted the otherwise uncorrupted message.
-This clear inference was the scholarly consensus during the early years of Islam.
+In fact, it’s the opposite: Surahs 6:115, and 18:27 claim the word of Allah is unalterable.
+Quran 3:78 explicitly says the Bible is not textually corrupt.
+No verses anywhere suggest that the Torah and Gospel were textually corrupted; rather, they suggest that human misinterpretation and people willfully obfuscating scripture corrupted the otherwise uncorrupted message.
+This obvious reading was the scholarly consensus during the early years of Islam.

 The following Sahih (highest grade of authenticity) Hadiths all confirm the veracity of the Bible:

-I found one sahih hadith, Sahih al-Bukhari 7363, which speaks of textual distortion of scripture.
+I found one sahih hadith, Sahih al-Bukhari 7363, which speaks of textual distortion.
 However, it uses the same language as Quran 2:75-2:79, describing people who “changed their scripture with their own hands” for “a little gain.”
-Again, this seems to be referring to contemporaries adding things to the scriptures to sell them, not corrupting the originals.
+To be consistent with the previous examples, we must assume this refers to contemporaries making up new scriptures to sell them, not corrupting the originals.
 The hadith right before it, 7632, is in lockstep with this idea, teaching Muslims to disregard the words of Jews, but tell them “we believe in Allah and whatever is revealed to us, and whatever is revealed to you.”

 Neither the Quran, nor the Hadiths, nor early scholars teach Biblical corruption.
 In fact, an unbiased reading of all three leads to the opposite conclusion.
 But of course, the opposite conclusion means Islam is false.